Codeinwp/tweet-old-post/readme.md

 ## Changelog ##
+### 8.5.8 - 2020-06-16  ###

+* New PRO: Custom instant sharing messages.
+You can now alter the caption that would be sent to the social media network.
+* Change: Opened up easier LinkedIn login workflow for old installs.
+* Change: Increased default category hashtag length.
+Old value was causing users categories to get dropped before sharing if they were too long

 ### 8.5.7 - 2020-05-14  ###

 * New PRO: Made it easier to connect Tumblr accounts for new installs.
 * New: Added an option in general settings to make Instant Share feature truly immediate and more reliable.
 * Change: Edited some text titles and descriptions in the plugin dashboard to make them easier to understand.
 *

 ### 8.5.6 - 2020-04-15  ###